release-it/release-it/docs/plugins/README.md

 ### `afterRelease`

 Implement `afterRelease` to provide details about a successful release, e.g. a link to the release page.

+## Getter methods

+### `getName`

+Provide the name of the package being released.

+### `getLatestVersion`

+Implement `getLatestVersion` and return the latest version prior to the current release, so release-it can determine the next version.

+### `getIncrementedVersionSync`

+Implement `getIncrementedVersionSync` to provide the next version (must be synchronous).
+This should normally not be implemented in a custom plugin, but left to the internal `version` plugin.

+### `getIncrementedVersion`

+Implement `getIncrementedVersion` to provide the next version (can be async).
+This should normally not be implemented in a custom plugin, but left to the internal `version` plugin.

 ## Class API